 We all know that self-love is important to live a happy, healthy life, but what is self-love, what does it actually mean?

-Self-love is not something you do—it’s something you are.
+The answer: Self-love is not something you find, achieve, or do—it’s something you are.
 So embracing self-love is about remembering who you truly are.